TheLusitanianKing/Standaml/README-en.md

 # you can check the different options
 dune exec standaml -- --help
 ```

+### Available competitions
+You can check the list of all the competitions at https://docs.football-data.org/general/v4/lookup_tables.html#_league_codes.
+Just make sure they're in your tier subscription plan.
+The free plan (tier one) gives access to the major competitions, to name only a few:

+* :england: PL - Premier League
+* :portugal: PPL - Primeira Liga
+* :france: FL1 - Ligue 1
+* :germany: BL1 - Bundesliga
+* :spain: PD - La Liga (Primera División)
+* :italy: SA - Serie A
+* :netherlands: DED - Eredivisie

+Side note to remind that it will only work with competitions with a league format.

 ## Future features and bugs
 see [Issues](https://github.com/TheLusitanianKing/Standaml/issues)